 A university-assigned student e-mail account (username @ kent.edu) shall be an official university means of communication with all students at Kent State University.
-Students are responsible for all information sent to them via their university-assigned e-mail account.
-If a student chooses to forward information in their university e-mail account, he or she is responsible for all information, including attachments, sent to any other e-mail account.
-To stay current with university information, students are expected to check their official university e-mail account and other electronic communications on a frequent and consistent basis.
+Students are responsible for all information sent via their university-assigned e-mail account.
+If a student chooses to forward information to their university e-mail account, he or she is responsible for all information, including attachments, sent to any other e-mail account.
+To stay current with university information, students are expected to check their official university e-mail account and other electronic communications frequently and consistently.
 Recognizing that some communications may be time-critical, the university recommends that electronic communications be checked minimally twice a week.

 Please refer to the administrative policy regarding electronic communications for more information.

 Student Conduct, Plagiarism, and Academic Integrity